Florin-Nae/design-and-test-a-thermal-management-system-for-a-vehicle/README.md

 ## License

-The license used in this contribution is the XSLA license.
-Refer to LICENSE for more information.
+Refer to LICENSE.txt in this repository for more information.

 *Copyright 2024 The MathWorks, Inc.*